Background information

 A Draft Heritage Review was completed in May 2024, and the recommendations in the report identified five (5) properties as meeting the threshold for local heritage listing on the Woollahra Local Environmental Plan 2014, Schedule 5.

-- 'Arlington', 351 and 351a Edgecliff Road, Edgecliff;
+• 'Arlington', 351 and 351a Edgecliff Road, Edgecliff;

-- 'The Penthouses', 58-61 New Beach Road, Darling Point;
+• 'The Penthouses', 58-61 New Beach Road, Darling Point;

-- 'Bibaringa', 349 New South Head Road, Double Bay;
+• 'Bibaringa', 349 New South Head Road, Double Bay;

-- 'Arlington', 351 and 351a Edgecliff Road, Edgecliff.
+'Arlington', 351 and 351a Edgecliff Road, Edgecliff.

-As an owner of one of the above properties, Council are inviting you to read and comment on the heritage review and associated heritage inventory sheets prepared for each property.
-You can view and download these documents in the 'document library' on this page.
+Council provided the Draft Heritage Study in July 2024 to owners within these properties to read and comment on the heritage review and associated heritage inventory sheets prepared for each property.
 The comprehensive heritage review provides a thoroughly researched development history of each property that builds on the investigations previously undertaken.
 The heritage inventory sheets provide a detailed description of the heritage significance of each item, with an assessment against the Heritage NSW assessment guidelines and criteria for heritage significance.

 We welcome your feedback

-All submissions will be considered and reported to Council’s LPP, and the advice of the LPP will then be reported to a future meeting of Council.
-You will be notified again of the upcoming meetings and you will be provided with an opportunity to address or submit correspondence to the decisions makers.
-Should the Planning Proposal progress, there will be a formal public exhibition of the proposal.
+Should the Planning Proposal progress, there will be a formal public exhibition of the proposal when we will welcome public feedback.
 If you would like to stay updated via email, press +Follow at the top of this page.

 To stay up-to-date with Council’s consultations, please register for Your Say Woollahra.